ropg/pinapl/README.md

 ### other displays?

 The code for this project is specific to the serial protocol spoken by this type of display.
 4D-Systems does make a number of other displays that use the same "Picaso" chip and speak the same protocol.
 They also have displays that use the "Diablo" chip, but which seem to speak the same or at least a very similar protocol.
 The other "Picaso" displays are also 320x240 but they're slightly bigger, so you might want to play with them if you have really large fingers.
-No idea if the "Diablo" displays work with my code, and I haven't really optimized for larger resolutions.
+No idea if the "Diablo" displays work with my code, and I haven't really optimised for larger resolutions.
 My code does ask the display how big it is and sizes objects accordingly, so things might work somewhat.
 Your mileage may vary.

 Nothing says there can't be a simple abstraction layer built between the code that talks to the display and the code that makes pretty dialogs and menus.
 That way this could talk to other displays that speak different protocols.
 If you know of really cheap touch-displays that you would like this to work with, please let me know.